sophearak/magic-window/Readme.md

 If you need instructions on how to best set up your `node` environment, please [look here](https://subcults.com/wiki/Code-Collaboration.pdf).
 You only have to do this once.

-**Why is magic-window so magnificent / awe-inspiring and humble?**
+**Why is magic-window cool?**

-* Built in the spirit of Open Source which has already radically changed the world.
+* Built in the spirit of Open Source.
-* Need to quickly show code to someone so that they can help you?
+* Need to share audio, books and video quickly with friends?
-* You are working on a project for a client and want to show progress / ask for comments but don't have git/hub repository set up yet?
+* Need to easily show code to someone so that they can help you?
 * You will find other use cases when you start using it...

 **Features:**